f5devcentral/f5-agility-labs-waf/docs/class3/module1 - ipi and geo/lab1 - ipi/lab1.rst

 ..
 NOTE:: The script should continue to run for the remainder of Lab 1 & 2.
 Do NOT stop the script.

 #.
 Navigate to **Security > Event Logs > Network > Ip Intelligence** and review the entries.
-Notice the Geolocation Data as well as the malicious categorization to the far left of the log screen.
+Notice the Geolocation Data as well as the Black List Class to the right of the log screen.

 .. image:: images/global_event.png
   :width: 600 px